Editor’s note: This article was originally published on Dec. 21, 2015. It was last updated on Dec. 22, 2020.

 - Build a fort inside or out.

-- Have an indoor (or outdoor) dance party (Don’t forget to twist, skip, and spin).
+- Have an indoor (or outdoor) dance party with your family.
+(Don’t forget to twist, skip, and spin.)

 - Try a summer sport in snow.
 Kick a soccer ball, strike a baseball, volley a tennis ball or volleyball.

-- Start a neighbourhood game of road hockey and practice your dribble and strike.
+- Start a family game of road hockey and practice your dribble and strike.